-- · State what they like about being a member of their own sex; - · Explain what they would do if they were the opposite sex and why.
+- State what they like about being a member of their own sex; - Explain what they would do if they were the opposite sex and why.

-- 1. Have the participants stand in a circle.
+- 1. Ask participants to stand in a circle.
 Tell them that you are going to read them a sentence that they will complete, one at a time, going around the circle. - 2.
 Ask for a volunteer to start.
-Then read the first sentence stem: 'The thing I like most about being a woman /man is...'
+Then read the first sentence stem: 'My favourite thing about being a woman is...'
+OR 'My favourite thing about being a man is...'
+Have each person answer. - a.
+Then read the second sentence stem: 'If I were a woman (or man) for one day, I would...'
 Have each person answer. - 3.
-Then read the second sentence stem: 'If I were a woman or man for one day, I would...
-'Have each person answer. - 4.
-Then ask the group as a whole: - What did you notice about the women's answers to the first question? - What about the men's answers? - What did you notice about the men's answers to the second question? - What about the women's answers? - · What did you learn about gender roles from this exercise?
+Then ask the group as a whole: - What did you notice about the young women's answers to the first question? - · What about the young men's answers? - What did you notice about the young men's answers to the second question? - What about the young women's answers? - What did you learn about gender roles from this exercise?

-ACTIVITY 4.2: WHAT IS POWER
+ACTIVITY 4.2: WHAT IS POWER?